Trump to deliver highly anticipated immigration speech following Mexico visit

 It's an especially fraught moment for the Republican nominee because he surged to victory in the primaries with hardline rhetoric against illegal immigration, including a pledge to deport all undocumented immigrants.
 But he appears poised to strike a more moderate tone that could appeal to suburban white voters in the general election without alienating his base.

-Trump began his week of public handwringing on the issue by vowing last Monday that he was "not flip flopping" on immigration, but that he was looking to "come up with a fair but firm process."
+Trump began his week of public handwringing on the issue by vowing last Monday that he was "not flip-flopping" on immigration, but that he was looking to "come up with a fair but firm process."

 The next day, he told Fox News' Sean Hannity that "there could certainly be a softening" of his deportation policy and suggested his administration would "work with" undocumented immigrants, rather than deport them -- which would mark a major flip-flop.
 But two days later, he told CNN's Anderson Cooper that he would offer "no path to legalization" and suggested deportation was back on the table.